cockroachdb/docs/src/current/cockroachcloud/connect-to-an-advanced-cluster.md

 1. Copy the [`cockroach sql`](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/cockroach-sql) command, which will be used in the next step (and to connect to your cluster in the future).
 Click **Close**.
 1. In your terminal, enter the copied `cockroach sql` command and connection string to start the [built-in SQL client](https://www.cockroachlabs.com/docs/{{site.current_cloud_version}}/cockroach-sql.html).

-1. Enter the SQL user's password and hit enter.
+1. Enter the SQL user's password and enter.

     {% include cockroachcloud/postgresql-special-characters.md %}